norrisng/FcomServer/README.md

 * A client-facing Flask API
     * Accepts forwarded messages
+    * Allows clients to "confirm" a registration token and provide a callsign
-    * Provides clients with the Discord username (and Snowflake ID) associated with a given registration token
+        * The API responds with the Discord username (and Snowflake ID) associated with the given token
 * A Discord bot
     * Sends the forwarded messages to the associated Discord user
 * A relational database (specifically, MariaDB)
     * This acts as the link between the two
     * It also stores the mappings between Discord users and FCOM clients

-The bot and the API (i.e. this repository) need to be run simultaneously.
+The bot and the API need to be run simultaneously.

 ## Requirements